Table of contents: Removal ↓ Installation ↓

 Installation

-- G) Tighten the strap bolts securely.
+- d) Tighten the strap mounting bolts securely.

-- d) Finally, fill the tank with fuel and check for signs of leaks before driving on the road.
+- d) Finally, fill the tank with fuel and check for any signs of leaks before driving on the road.

 - e) Connect the battery as described in chapter 5A.